Quick facts about Roman Merseyside

 Pieces of a Roman Mortarium used to grind food was found at Tarbock.
 Perhaps Viducus used it to mix the new exciting Roman food in?

 It is more likely that the Tarbock tile workers would have eaten Carrots, Onions, Peas, Leeks, Cabbages, for the first time.
-As these foods were all brought to Britain by the Romans.
+These foods were all brought to Britain by the Romans.

 Maybe future digging in the area will reveal more previously unknown aspects of Roman Liverpool?
 Perhaps the Viducus factory was just one of many?